Seasons in the sunset - A seventy (+3) year old looks ahead and back

 Finally the girls started to drift toward the movies.
 Some boys stayed back, still touting the Goshen party.
 Donnie and I shifted our feet, dropped our shoulders and waited for the movie crowd to get ahead.

-Suddenly Matty punched the air, “We’re going!” he yelled and five seniors piled into Eddie’s Mercury.
+Suddenly Matt Ricky punched the air, “We’re going!” he yelled and five seniors piled into Eddie’s Mercury.
 They wrestled for window seats as the car quaked at the curb.
 Eddie turned the key and a throaty gurgle issued from the tailpipe.
 Donnie and I stared.
 The Mercury inched forward.
 A back window rolled down and Eggy Clarke stuck his face out.
 “Bobby, Donnie.
 Get in,” he shouted.

 We shivered – paralyzed - then shot into the back seat.
 The smile on my face wouldn’t go away.

 Eddie made a U-eee in Buttercup Givean’s Esso station.
 Buttercup was outside straddling a chair, sitting backwards, his arms draped over the back.
 “Way to go!” he yelled raising one hand.
 A reference to the game, I assumed.
 Eddie gave a long toot.
-We coasted down Main, pointing for Goshen, ten miles north on County Rt.
+We coasted down Main Street, pointing for Goshen, ten miles north on County Rt.
 94. Donnie and I sank low in the seat, shoulders hunched to our ears.
 We knew we didn’t belong, but we were thrilled regardless.

 The radio blared, Sonny James’ “Young Love,” on AM 560, WMCA.
 An elixir-like air filled the car, Wildroot and Vitalis, mixed with the sweet musty scent of the old cloth upholstery.
 We traveled slow, rolling quietly out of town, the muffler gurgling with each acceleration.
 The rear bumper scraped where the road dipped and someone said, “Better take out those lowering blocks.”
 Howls followed this.
 Donnie and I said nothing.
 The countryside receded out the side windows, black and invisible.